 Panic.
 What to do?
 It’s hot.
 I’m in bluejeans.
 No bike, shoes or headlamp.
 The beer was good too.
 Just as I’m thinking that I totally screwed up, but I can learn to live with second place, I can see the look on Jeff’s sweaty face.
 He’s pissed!
+He had every right to be!
 Think quick.
 The countdown is continuing.
 I have an idea.
 As soon as I pull my pants down, everyone gets where I’m going with this.
 One person is shoving Jeff’s left shoe on my left foot, another is doing the same with my right foot and a third is putting his helmet on my head.
 “Five, Four, Three…” With a push, off I go on Jeff’s bike, stripped to my whitey tighties, only they’re red.
 I’m grinning ear to ear and giggling at what had just transpired as I race through the woods at night.
 Every time I pass someone, I felt compelled to yell out “there’s a reason for this”.
 The burnin lap is long, the beer wore off, the cotton undies wore in, the giggling slowly evaporated.
 In my absence, back at the finish, and with the help of a couple of kegs, the legend was starting to form.
 I did manage to pass our main nemesis and took our spot on the podium.
 Jeff picked me up like I had just done something heroic.

 About a year or two later, I was commuting to work on my bike and came together with another cyclist for a while.
 We exchanged pleasantries, I didn’t know him.
 After about a mile he said “aren’t you the guy who did a lap at Burnin at the Bluff in red underwear?”
 “Why, yes I am!”
 The legend.